Grant-Kellie/Guides-and-Notes/PHP/WordPress/WordPress Quick Install.md

 # WordPress Quick Install
-In the active directory of your terminal, entering the following will quickly allow you to install the latest version of WordPress.
+While using your terminal, entering the following batch command will rapidly install the latest version of WordPress in the active directory of your project.
+The batch process extracts files from latest.zip, deletes the premade WordPress folder and keeps the files within your project.

 ```bat
 curl -O https://wordpress.org/latest.zip